mr-pmillz/coinmon-go/README.md

 # Coinmon-go

-Get Crypto Currency prices in the terminal with the quickness
+Get live Crypto Currency prices in the terminal with the quickness

 ## Install